 - Environments: Python 3.11, Matplotlib 3.9, PyTorch 2.4.1

-- Source code is available at github.com/patnicolas/geometriclearning/dl/model/custom
+- Source code is available at github.com/patnicolas/geometriclearning/dl/model/vision

 - To enhance the readability of the algorithm implementations, we have omitted non-essential code elements like error checking, comments, exceptions, validation of class and method arguments, scoping qualifiers, and import statement.